Automatic Interactive Evaluation for Large Language Models with State Aware Patient Simulator: Discussion

-Despite the contributions of this study towards validating the evaluation framework from dual perspectives, it is necessary to highlight certain limitations inherent within our research approach.
-These limitations chiefly arise from the observational methodology utilized to define doctor actions and the criteria for simulated patient responses, which may not fully encompass the breadth and complexity of real-world medical interactions.
-As the SAPS model exhibits a notable correlation with human behaviors within a specifically delineated action space, the necessity for ongoing expansion and refinement of this space becomes evident with the progression of medical models.
+The experimental results from the AIE framework underscore a significant disparity between weak and strong models in multi-turn medical consultation dialogues.
+Strong models demonstrate a definitive advantage in both human evaluations and automated assessments.
+Additionally, the interaction process within the AIE framework offers the potential for enhancing the interactive capabilities of these models, as evidenced by the specificity and accuracy metrics in the correlation analysis.
+These metrics are crucial for refining diagnostic processes during consultations, thus enhancing the overall efficacy of the diagnostic task.

-Furthermore, the reliability of the current metrics displays variability; they show increased effectiveness in distinguishing between models with significant performance disparities but are less effective when evaluating models with closely aligned performance levels.
-This variability in the metrics' reliability extends to human evaluations as well, where distinguishing subtle distinctions among high-performing models becomes particularly challenging.
+While this study significantly advances the validation of the AIE framework from multiple perspectives, it is important to acknowledge some inherent limitations of our research methodology.
+These limitations primarily stem from the observational approach used to define doctor actions and patient response criteria in our simulations, which might not capture the full scope and complexity of real-world medical interactions.
+As evidenced by the notable alignment of the SAPS model's responses with human behaviors within a specifically defined action space, the ongoing need to broaden and refine this space is clear as medical modeling technology evolves.
+Additionally, the reliability of the metrics used in our study varies; they are particularly effective in differentiating between models with significant performance differences but prove less capable when assessing models with similar performance levels.
+This variability in metric reliability also poses challenges in human evaluations, especially when attempting to discern fine distinctions among top-performing models.

-Despite these limitations, the interactive evaluation methodology introduced herein holds significant promise for future research.
-It provides dynamic and realistic scenarios for the evaluation of large language models, facilitating their development and application beyond the confines of the medical domain.
-This methodology is advantageous for any field that necessitates authentic scenario testing, promising broad utility across various tasks that require high fidelity in real-world interactions, thereby offering a valuable tool for the research community's advancement.
+Despite these challenges, the interactive evaluation methodology we introduce offers substantial potential for advancing research.
+This approach not only presents a more dynamic and realistic evaluation environment compared to traditional methods but also supports the development and application of large language models across various domains beyond healthcare.
+The methodology is especially beneficial in fields that require authentic scenario testing, promising extensive applicability across diverse tasks that demand high fidelity in real-world interactions.
+This makes it an invaluable asset for the research community, poised to enhance the utility and effectiveness of language models in numerous applications.~\cite{mehandru2024evaluating}